nenava97/kuralabs_deployment_4/README.md

 ## Second Way: Create VPC with Terraform in VSC and attach to EC2 instance that will be created in pipeline build by Terraform and Jenkins in initial EC2.

-1. In VSC create new folder with main.tf and terraform.tfvars .
+1. In VSC create new folder with main.tf and terraform.tfvars.

  - In terraform.tfvars stored variable values for aws access key and aws secret key.